-The G586VPM/C is equipped with a 320-pin Zero Insertion Force (ZIF) socket at location U5 of the system board.
-The ZIF socket allows for easy installation of upgrade CPUs as your system needs grow.
+The G586VPM/T is equipped with a 320-pin Zero Insertion Force (ZIF) socket at location U5 of the system board.
+The ZIF socket allows for easy installation of upgrade CPUs.
 Make sure all jumpers are set correctly before applying power, or you may damage the CPU or system board.
 Refer to page 12 for the location of the ZIF socket.